Shepherding as Dhikr with Imam Fode in Mediterranean Morocco

 Salat & Optional Dhikr: Participate in outdoor salat in jama’ah and optional individual wird (daily dhikr) and group dhikr at a nearby traditional Moroccan Zawiyah

 Note: This trip is tailored for the adventurous / spiritual seeker, and is also appropriate for families with world travel experience.
 Diverse accommodations options are available for individuals, couples, and families, including men-only and ladies-only rooming options.
-Programming geared toward children will also be available.
+Some programming geared toward children will also be available.

 Meet the Team!